On Nov. 11, along with the rest the country, Bridgewater State University will honor military veterans.

 BSU wants student-veterans, in particular, to know that the institution has their backs 365 days a year.
 For example, there are services available through the school’s Veterans Center, where veterans can be found helping veterans.

-Prior to his arrival at BSU, Marine veteran David Fairfax, ’20, (at left in the photo) was stationed in the Philippines, where he performed airfield seizure exercises.
+Prior to his arrival at BSU, Marine veteran David Fairfax, ’20, (pictured in photo at left) was stationed in the Philippines, where he performed airfield seizure exercises.
 Or, he could be found soaring down a zip line in Romania’s Carpathian Mountains.

 Since completing his service in 2017, David has pursued a degree at BSU, thanks to the GI Bill, in management information systems.

-He and fellow veteran Sean Butrica, ’19, (at right in the photo) work in BSU’s Veterans Center to help others navigate military benefit applications.
+He and fellow veteran Sean Butrica, ’19, (pictured in photo at right) work in BSU’s Veterans Center to help others navigate military benefit applications.

 “Veterans may think they know how the benefits work or how they are used, but most of the time paperwork isn’t filled out 100-percent correctly, and those little mistakes can actually add up and cost you time and money,” said Sean, who served in the Air Force from 2008 to 2013.